Home / SBOM / SBOM Formats, Standards & Requirements

 Are SBOMs Required?

-The importance of the SBOM was emphasized in the 2021 U.S. Executive Order to Improve the Nation’s Cybersecurity.
-The Executive Order directs federal agencies to “publish minimum SBOM standards” and define criteria regarding “providing a purchaser a software bill of materials (SBOM) directly or publishing to a public website.”
-The Executive Order has had a ripple effect across the industry, as software suppliers that sell to U.S. federal government agencies need to provide SBOMs for the software they deliver.
-Over time, these standards will spread as companies in other industries begin to mirror the federal requirements in their own software procurement efforts.
+In the U.S., the Executive Order to Improve the Nationa’s Cybersecurity (2021) directs federal agencies to “publish minimum SBOM standards” and define criteria regarding “providing a purchaser a software bill of materials (SBOM) directly or publishing to a public website.”
+This means all software suppliers that sell to U.S. federal government agencies need to provide SBOMs for the software they deliver.
+Since the EO’s initial publication, these standards have had a ripple effect as companies in other industries began to mirror the federal requirements in their own software procurement efforts.

 What is an SBOM Standard?